usnistgov/800-63-3/index.md

 ## Why GitHub

 Ok, "Why GitHub?" you ask.
 For us, the choice was relatively straightforward.
-GitHub has been a mainstay of the development, including the standards community for many years now, serving as a hub for collaborative interaction, the epicenter for evolving open source software, and an essential component in every coder’s toolkit.
+GitHub has been a mainstay of the development, including the standards, community for many years now, serving as a hub for collaborative interaction, the epicenter for evolving open source software, and an essential component in every coder’s toolkit.
 It only seemed appropriate for us to engage where so much of our community already congregates and collaborates.

 Second, as a platform, GitHub has many unique characteristics that make it attractive as a place to develop this special publication.
 From its ability to support broad engagement, to excellent version control, and multiple avenues for collecting and receiving input—it is a robust forum suited to this phase of drafting the 800-63-3 suite.